JasonWaataja/CodLic/README.md

 `--filetype-language` with a preset such as c or lisp.
 Another way is to use a regex.
 To license files that end in both `.c` and `.cc`, you can use `--filetype-regex '.*\.c|.*\.cc'` or `'.*\.cc?`.

+See `man codlic` for information on every option.

 ## Examples
 To license all C files in a directory with the MIT License, use